 Peru News Radio Stations

-Stream 6 News radio stations from Peru live in your browser — free, no signup, no app.
+Browse 7 News radio stations from Peru streaming live in your browser — free of charge, no app to install.
 Stations broadcast from 2 cities including Caraz and Lima.
-Audio quality ranges from 64–128 kbps in MP3 and AAC and UNKNOWN.
+Audio quality ranges from 64–128 kbps in MP3, AAC and AAC+.
 The most-popular station is Radio metropolitana Arequipa, broadcasting from Arequipa.

 Radio metropolitana Arequipa